-Musk's huge personal fortune comes mostly from owning 20% of Tesla and 54%of space transportation company SpaceX.
-Musk's net worth has grown over $150 billion - possibly one of the fastest instances of wealth creation in history.
-Amazon's share price has remained more subdued due to the potential for increased regulation from Washington.
+Musk's huge personal fortune comes mostly from owning 22.4% of Tesla and 54% of the space transportation company SpaceX.
+Musk's net worth has grown over $200 billion - possibly one of the fastest instances of wealth creation in history.
+Amazon's share price has witnessed a 0.6% decline on the same day, which catapulted the position of Elon Musk.

 About Elon Musk